RESUMPTION OF ELECTIVE SURGERY IN METRO MELBOURNE

 On the 16th of September Victorian Premier Daniel Andrews announced the resumption of elective surgery in metro Melbourne to 75%, commencing 28 September.
 Our Melbourne clinics will contact all patients on waiting lists for surgery at a Vison Eye Institute day surgery to confirm a procedure date post 27 September.

-The Department of Health and Human Services has clarified that people can still leave home and travel more than 5km to attend an urgent specialist consultation.
-Vision Eye Institute clinics in Melbourne remain open for urgent consultations.
+In the meantime, the Department of Health and Human Services in Victoria has clarified that people can still leave home and travel more than 5km to attend an urgent specialist consultation.
+Vision Eye Institute clinics in Melbourne remain open for urgent consultations and will resume routine consultations from 28 September.
 Our doctors will continue to offer telehealth consultations, where appropriate.
 All visitors (including patients and carers) are required to wear a face mask to gain entry into a Vision Eye Institute clinic or day surgery in Victoria.

 Our commitment to the health and wellbeing of our patients, staff and doctors remains our top priority and we continue to observe strict infection control protocols and social distancing measures.
 If you have any questions regarding your scheduled appointment, please do not hesitate to contact us.
 We will contact you if there are any changes to your scheduled appointment(s).